Zeioth/zeioth-zmk/README.md

 ## REQUIREMENTS

 This firmware is for spanish.
 Your system's keyboard distribution must be spanish querty.
-The firmware will convert it in real time to spanish WORKMAN layout.
+The firmware will convert it in real time to spanish COLEMAK DH layout.

 ## LAYERS